Food Prep Sunday

 When I got home I made myself breakfast: a smoothie packed with yogurt, blueberries, strawberries, banana, mango, spinach, and a splash of Welch’s 100% grape juice.

-I don’t have food photos from lunch or dinner because I ate at work and being we were in meetings, it would have been kind of awkward if I started snapping photos of my food. :smile: I can tell you though I spent time in the kitchen yesterday morning prepping my healthy SCD friendly meals.
+I don’t have food photos from lunch or dinner because I ate at work and being we were in meetings, it would have been kind of awkward if I started snapping photos of my food. 🙂 I can tell you though I spent time in the kitchen yesterday morning prepping my healthy SCD friendly meals.

 For lunch, I made Thai lettuce cups much like these ones but the only veggie I included yesterday was the carrots.
 For dinner, I made a chicken and veggie sauté.
 I sautéed carrots, zucchini, and mushrooms until thoroughly cooked and soft, then added the chicken.
 For sauce, I whisked together honey, fresh orange juice, and a dash of ginger.
 I poured the sauce over the cooked veggies, sprinkled with salt and pepper, gave it a stir, let it cool, and packed it in my Pyrex to go.
 I had two super delicious and healthy meals yesterday.
 It was worth the extra effort for sure.